itemsapi/itemsapi/README.md

 - autocomplete and simple recommendation system for ecommerce
 - songs and movies recommendation

-This backend will offer powerful functionality like:
+This backend offers powerful functionality like:
 - full text searching
-- autocomplete
+- generating facets / aggregations out of the box
-- simple recommendation
+- managing schema and indexes from command line or by API
 - geo searching

 ## Getting started